miziomon/awesome-wordpress/README.md

 * [Imsanity](https://wordpress.org/plugins/imsanity/) - Imsanity automatically resizes huge image uploads.
 Are contributors uploading huge photos?
 Tired of manually scaling?
 Imsanity to the rescue!
 * [Resize Image After Upload](https://wordpress.org/plugins/resize-image-after-upload/) - Behind-the-scenes plugin to automatically resize images when uploaded, restricting size to within specified maximum h/w.
 Uses standard WP functions.
 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) - Regenerate Thumbnails allows you to regenerate the thumbnails for your image attachments.
 This is very handy if you've changed any of your thumbnail dimensions (via Settings -> Media) after previously uploading images or have changed to a theme with different featured post image dimensions.
+* [Enable Media Replace](https://wordpress.org/plugins/enable-media-replace/) - Enables replacing attachment files by simply uploading a new file in the media library edit view.

 #### Ecommerce